nkabbara/nkabbara.github.io/notes-on-meditation.md

 but in an instant, it could leave your mind and never return.

 Here, [we're](/how-are-you.html) documenting these epiphanies.

+For Vipassana meditation see my notes in [10-day retreat](/retreat)

 ## The Three Pillars of Meditation